bergzand/libcose/README.md

 make lib
 ```

-Default libcose will try to link against libsodium.
+Default libcose will try to link against libsodium for the crypto.
+Note that
+libcose also requires cn-cbor compiled with context pointer support.
+When
+building cn-cbor, please use `cmake -Duse_context=ON` to enable the context
+pointer.

 ### Testing